How can we help?

 Because standard approach is limited

-Knowing the chemical composition of the surface and having micrographs of the surface is not sufficient to gather information on the interaction abilities, Adscientis, will provide this information, thanks to its expertise in Inverse Chromatography.
+Knowing the chemical composition of the surface and having micrographs of the surface is not sufficient to gather information on the interaction abilities.
+Adscientis provides this information, thanks to its expertise in Inverse Chromatography.

 Our methods are based on the direct measurement of the interactions occurring at the surface of the materials with molecules acting like probes.
 The multiplicity of the used molecular probes allows a complete description of the interaction potential of the material with the fast determination of numerous surface characteristics like the surface energy, the surface nanoroughness, the acid-base character and the surface heterogeneity.
 It becomes possible for you to finely tailor the surface properties.
 Many application fields are concerned.Inverse Chromatography Application fields